Philosophy

 Semantic frameworks optimize for readability, font-semibold reads very naturally.
 But readability comes at a cost: you need to memorize a separate vocabulary on top of CSS. font-semibold doesn't tell you it's font-weight: 600. items-center doesn't tell you it's align-items, and so on and so forth.

-The abbreviation mental model tries to be a set of consistent and predictable micro patterns.
-Once you know that jc is justify-content and c is center, you know jc-c forever, and you also know jc-fe (flex-end), jc-sb (space-between), and every other value without looking anything up.
+The derivation rule is consistent and predictable.
+Once you know that jc is the initials of justify-content and c is the initial of center, you can derive jc-c without looking anything up.
+The same rule gives you jc-fe (flex-end), jc-sb (space-between), and every other value.

 There is no vocabulary to memorize on top of CSS.
-There is only CSS, abbreviated.
+There is only CSS, compressed.

 How does it works?